 Special events.
 Have as many special events as you can.
 I always tried to have something going on at least every four to six weeks.
 In case you haven’t noticed, larger churches tend to have things happening regularly – which draws attention to your church.
 In the churches I’ve pastored, I’ve had families visit our church and tell me they came because they noticed things going on at the church.
 Again, always advertise all of your special events.
 Most TV, radio stations and newspapers offer free public service announcements or news releases.
 You can also advertise special events many places online.

 When planning special events, don’t have preachers only – diversify.
 Have different kinds or types of speakers, testimonies, musicians, music groups, and anything you can think of.
 Use your imagination – have regular brain storming sessions with your leaders.
 People are attracted by different things.
 Use various types of events to attract people.
 I like to use music because it attracts people who may not come hear a person speak.
 We used everything from quartets to Christian rock styles.
 One pastor I know, who had built a large church from nothing, once said, “We do some carnal things to get people in the church because people are carnal (he didn’t mean sinful things).
-Once we get them we can work the carnality out of them.”March 11th, 2014
+Once we get them we can work the carnality out of them.”April 23rd, 2014